zamanianlab/ZamanianLabDocs/docs/comp_local.md

 4. Replace your `~/.bash_profile` with the lab `.bash_profile` (direct link: [.bash_profile](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/.bash_profile)).

 5. Create your R environment:
-    - Use [CRAN](https://cloud.r-project.org/bin/macosx/el-capitan/base/R-3.6.2.pkg) to install or update R to version 3.6.2
+    - Use [CRAN](https://cloud.r-project.org/bin/macosx/R-4.0.2.pkg) to install or update R to version 4.0.2

       *NOTE: If you already have a more recent version of R installed, you will need to completely uninstall R and install the correct 3.6.2 version.*

+    - Run [Setup.R](https://raw.githubusercontent.com/zamanianlab/ZamanianLabDocs/master/resources/Setup.R) to install core lab packages.
+You are free to to install additional packages that are specific to you and your projects.

     - Install the [ZamanianLabREnvironment](https://github.com/zamanianlab/ZamanianLabREnvironment) R package (`devtools::install_github("zamanianlab/ZamanianLabREnvironment")`) to create a consistent, unified environment across machines.